Virginia Military Institute: Football

 VMI played its first football game in 1871.
 The one-game season was a 4–2 loss to Washington and Lee University.
 There are no records of a coach or any players for that game.
 VMI waited another twenty years, until 1891, when head coach Walter Taylor would coach the next football team.
-The current head football coach at VMI, Scott Wachenheim, was named the 31st head coach on 14 December 2014.
+The current head football coach at VMI, Scott Wachenheim, was named the 31st head coach on December 14, 2014.
 The Keydets play their home games out of Alumni Memorial Field at Foster Stadium, built in 1962.
 VMI won the 2020 Southern Conference Football Championship, their first winning football season since 1981.

 Men's basketball

 Perhaps the most famous athletic story in VMI history was the two-year run of the 1976 and 1977 basketball teams.
 The 1976 squad advanced within one game of the Final Four before bowing to undefeated Rutgers in the East Regional Final, and in 1977 VMI finished with 26 wins and just four losses, still a school record, and reached the "Sweet 16" round of the NCAA tournament.

-The current VMI basketball team is led by head coach Dan Earl and assistant coaches: Steve Enright and Austin Kenon.
-Tom Kiely is the director of Basketball Operations.
+The VMI basketball team has been led by head coach Andrew Wilson since April 11, 2022.